p1uma1/delivo/README.md

 # 🚚 Delivo — Smart Last-Mile Delivery Platform

-A cloud-native, microservices-based delivery management system for small and medium businesses.
-Built for scalability, high availability, and cloud deployment readiness.
+A delivery management system for small and medium businesses.

 ---